rdnfn/autoplotlib/README.md

 ### Setup

-1. Fork the repository
+1. Fork the repository.

-2. Clone the repository
+2. Clone the repository:
-    ````
+    ```
     git clone <yourforkpath>
     ```

-3. Install the package in development mode
+3. Install the package in development mode:
     ```
     pip install -e ".[dev]"
     ```